damienmckenna/metatag/README.txt

 * Automatically extracts URLs from image fields, no need for extra modules.

+* String-based meta tags may be automatically trimmed to a certain length, and the lengths may be easily customized to accommodate changes in search engine algorithms.

 * A custom pager string may be added to meta tags by inserting the token [current-page:pager] into e.g. page titles, description tags, etc. The replacement string may be customized from the settings page.